There aren't many tasks that are as thankless in SEO as a website migration or replatform.

-Okay, maybe an SEO didn't make that up, but if you make the assumption that whoever is in charge of the project is going to know everything that you require from an Search Engine Optimisation perspective and every point that you need to feed in then you are the proverbial ASS.
+Okay, maybe an SEO didn't make that up, but if you make the assumption that whoever is in charge of the project is going to know everything that you require from an Search Engine Optimisation perspective then you are the proverbial ASS.

 You need to define this to them.

 This is your responsibility as a specialist in SEO.

 This is even more important if you are working across multiple teams and with various agencies because managing stakeholders is incredibly hard for project managers.